Jobberson/2D-Upgrade-System/README.md

 # 2D-Upgrade-System
-A small 2D upgrade system
+  This is a very small 2D upgrade system I made a few years back part of an **MVP** of a 2D shooter game inspired in **Vampire Survivors**